 Open-source work & personal projects.

 I've written about some of my work here, in order of how I important I find the project or how much I worked on it.
-First one is a music player named Diffuse, and following are: a local-first toolkit ODD SDK, a “static-site-generator” library Shikensu, an electrical-wave analyser Waves, and more …
+First one is an audio workspace named Diffuse, and following are: a local-first toolkit ODD SDK, a “static-site-generator” library Shikensu, an electrical-wave analyser Waves, and more …

 Diffuse

 I've been working on this personal project on and off since 2012.
-Started out when some of my favourite music got removed from Spotify.
-Decided then and there that I'd start buying music and build my own music player.
-I uploaded my bought music to Amazon S3 and connected it to my app.
-Since then it's evolved into a decentralised local-first app.
-It's got two layers of data storage, (1) the user-data layer with your favourites, playlists, etc, and (2) the music layer.
-Both layers can have separate remote storages, for example, user data on Dropbox and music on Amazon S3.
+It started out when some of my favourite music got removed from Spotify.
+I decided then and there that I'd start buying music and build my own music player.
+I uploaded my bought music to Amazon S3 and connected it to my Ruby on Rails app.
+Since then it's evolved into malleable cooperative local-first software (currently in alpha) using custom elements as the foundation.

 Open Distributed Data